Technical Writing

 We know modern organizations are using a quiver full of tools.

 It’s much more convenient and efficient when these applications can communicate with one another.
 Heretto uses REST APIs that make it possible to connect with systems like Zendesk, Salesforce, Mindtouch, and XTM International.
 Need to connect with another application?
-Talk things out with our team of developers and customer success managers, we’ll help figure out a viable solution.
+Our team of developers and customer success managers are here to help you figure out a viable solution.

 Heretto’s content is ready to deploy to almost any output you’ll need (and we’re always working on more).
 Writing in our authoring environment ensures that content creation and formatting are totally separated.
 When you’re done authoring your content, a few clicks will publish it to: